A Beginner's Guide to Website Accessibility

 Website accessibility is increasing in importance with each passing year.
 Don’t be left with a website that many people have a hard time using; start reviewing your website accessibility.

-At 360 PSG, we recommend opting for a monthly plan to have a tool on your site that makes it easier for people with disabilities or impairments to use your site.
+At ThreeSixty, we recommend opting for a monthly plan to have a tool on your site that makes it easier for people with disabilities or impairments to use your site.
 This will include adjusting the font to make it easier to read, tweaking the page structure and pausing animations for the specific user.
 This won’t make any permanent changes to your site.

-For a way to make permanent remediations and adjustments to your website, 360 PSG also offers an advanced version of this tool that will make automatic adjustments to improve accessibility, such as turning alt tags to images and adjusting text color.
+For a way to make permanent remediations and adjustments to your website, ThreeSixty also offers an advanced version of this tool that will make automatic adjustments to improve accessibility, such as turning alt tags to images and adjusting text color.
 You’re also able to approve or deny these changes, as you know your website best.